dfsp-spirit/freesurferformats/README.md

 * FreeSurfer annotation file format: Contains a cortical parcellation.
 A cortical parcellation originates from a brain atlas and contains a label for each vertex of a surface that assigns this vertex to one of a set of atlas regions.
 (Put another way, a parcellation splits the brain surface into disjunct atlas regions).
 The file format also contains a colortable, which assigns a color code to each atlas region.
 An example file would be `labels/lh.aparc.annot`.
 This format can be read and written.
 The standard atlases that come with FreeSurfer are Desikan-Killiany (`aparc`), DKT (`aparc.DKTatlas40`), and Destrieux (`aparc.a2009s`).

-* FreeSurfer surface file format: Contains a brain surface mesh.
+* FreeSurfer surface file format: Contains a brain surface mesh in a binary format.
 Such a mesh is defined by a list of vertices (each vertex is given by its x,y,z coords) and a list of faces (each face is given by three vertex indices).
 An example file would be `surf/lh.white`.
 This format can be read and written.
-Reading and writing the ASCII version of the FreeSurfer surface format (`.asc` files) and meshes in VTK ASCII format (`.vtk` files) is also supported.
-Additionally, meshes can be exported in the following formats: Stanford triangle format (.ply), Wavefront object format (.obj), and Object File Format (.off).
-Reading and writing meshes in mz3 format is also supported.
+Reading and writing the ASCII version of the FreeSurfer surface format (`.asc` files) is also supported.

+* Other mesh file formats: Read and write support is available for meshes in VTK ASCII format (`.vtk` files), Surf-Ice mz3 format, and Stanford triangle format (.ply).
+Additionally, meshes can be exported in the following formats: Wavefront object format (.obj) and Object File Format (.off).

 * FreeSurfer label file format: Contains a list of vertices included in a label.
 A label is like a mask, and is typically used to describe the vertices which are part of a certain brain region.
 An example file would be `label/lh.cortex.label`.
 Volume labels are also supported.
 This format can be read and written.